Deborah852/BudgetBuddy/README.md

 - **Next.js:** For server-side rendering and seamless routing.
 - **React:** A component-based library for building dynamic UIs.
 - **Tailwind CSS:** For crafting responsive, and consistent designs effortlessly.
-- **Recharts:** For rendering visually appealing bar charts that provide insightful data visualizations.
+- **Recharts:** For rendering visually appealing charts that provide insightful data visualizations.

 ### Backend
 - **Drizzle ORM:** Simplified database interactions with type safety.